Single-photon emitters in WSe$_2$: Critical role of phonons on excitation schemes and indistinguishability

 \section{Phonon coupling from experimental data}

 We begin by presenting the photoluminescence spectroscopy of our WSe$_2$ nanowrinkle QEs that typically features a high degree of polarization and high purity \cite{Paralikis2024} and by developing a suitable theoretical description to match their emission spectra.
-To obtain localized single-photon emission from WSe$_2$, we exfoliate mono- and bi-layer flakes from bulk and deposit them on top of a dielectric nanopillar as discussed in the literature \cite{Branny2017, PalaciosBerraquero2017, Parto2021, Paralikis2024}.
+To obtain localized single-photon emission from WSe$_2$, we exfoliate monolayer and bilayer flakes from bulk and deposit them on top of a dielectric nanopillar as discussed in the literature \cite{Branny2017, PalaciosBerraquero2017, Parto2021, Paralikis2024}.
 The combination of out-of-plane strain and native defects localizes the exciton and enables radiative decay from an otherwise dark exciton state \cite{Linhart2019}.
-To investigate the individual emission from some representative localized WSe$_{2}$ QEs, we performed $\mu$photoluminescence ($\mu$PL) measurement under above-band excitation with a 532 nm femtosecond pulsed laser (80 MHz) in a closed-cycle optical cryostat equipped with a microscope objective (60x, NA = 0.82), operating at a temperature of 4 K. Additional details on the fabrication and characterization are provided elsewhere \cite{Paralikis2024, Piccinini2024}.
-Experimental data obtained with integration time $\Delta t = 0.25$ s are reported in Fig.~\ref{fig:fig1} with gray traces.
+To investigate the individual emission from some representative localized WSe$_{2}$ QEs, we performed a micro-photoluminescence ($\mu$PL) measurement under above-band excitation with a 532 nm femtosecond pulsed laser (80 MHz) in a closed-cycle optical cryostat equipped with a microscope objective (60x, NA = 0.82), operating at a temperature of 4 K. Additional details on the fabrication and characterization are provided elsewhere \cite{Paralikis2024, Piccinini2024}.
+Experimental data obtained with integration time $\Delta t = 0.25$ s (to minimize the effect of spectral wandering \cite{Paralikis2024}) are reported in Fig.~\ref{fig:fig1} with gray traces.
 We find signatures of single-photon emission around 806 nm (emitter A) and 800.5 nm (emitter B).
 Both peaks show a pronounced spectral asymmetry, which we attribute to phonon sidebands.